Sayantad/Lane-Detection/README.md

 #### Training Model
 For training use the TRAIN.py
-1) Set folder path of the training images in TRAIN_Image_Dir
+1) Set folder path of the training images in TRAIN_Image_Dir.
-2) Set folder path for the ground truth labels in TRAIN_Label_Dir 3)Download a pretrained [vgg16] (ftp://mi.eng.cam.ac.uk/pub/mttt2/models/vgg16.npy) model and put it in the Model folder
+2) Set folder path for the ground truth labels in TRAIN_Label_Dir.
+3) Download a pretrained [vgg16] (ftp://mi.eng.cam.ac.uk/pub/mttt2/models/vgg16.npy) model and put it in the Model folder.
-4) Set the number of class in NUM_CLASS which is 2 in this case
+4) Set the number of class in NUM_CLASS which is 2 in this case.
 5) Also set the batchsize to 4.

 For Inference use the Inference.py